CHI Health offers a full spectrum of research opportunities and efforts to discover, develop and optimize high quality patient care.

 The CHI Health Nebraska Heart Clinical Research team is dedicated to conducting clinical research trials to advance treatments for cardiovascular and other chronic diseases.
 Nebraska Heart has been involved in clinical research since 1995 and its staff has 80+ years of combined clinical research experience.

-The Nebraska Heart Research medical directors are Peter Gallagher, MD, and James Wudel, MD.
+The Nebraska Heart Research medical director is Peter Gallagher, MD.
 Cardiologists, surgeons and anesthesiologists serve as investigators for various studies.
 The research department also includes nurses, clinical exercise physiologists, certified clinical research coordinators and a financial analyst.

 The team is actively involved in Lincoln at the CHI Health Nebraska Heart Medical Office, the CHI Health Nebraska Heart Hospital, and at its outpatient clinics in Hastings and Grand Island.